 Certification Requests should be submitted at least 60 days prior to the start of the term.
-The Office of Veteran Student Services (OVSS) begins processing and and submitting Certifications to the VA 90 days prior to the start of the term.
+Veteran & Military Student Student Services (VMSS) begins processing and and submitting Certifications to the VA 90 days prior to the start of the term.
 The initial Certification is submitted to the VA for credit hours only to allow the VA to process Basic Allowance for Housing (BAH) and Book Stipend so benefits are not delayed.

 Any Financial Aid accepted will be posted to the student's account and applied to tuition and fees.
 Financial Aid in excess of the total tuition and fees will be refunded to the student.